Spotify is going to ban or bury 'hateful' music or artists

-Spotify unveiled a new policy that means the music-streaming service can ban or bury music or artists that it judges to be "hateful," with R. Kelly's reportedly the first high-profile name to affected.
+Spotify has instituted a policy that lets the music-streaming service ban or bury music or artists it judges to be "hateful," with R. Kelly the first high-profile name affected.

-Thursday, Spotify published a new policy about hate content and hateful conduct, which is summarized as giving it the right to completely remove or abstain from promoting or playlisting any music that "expressly and principally promotes, advocates, or incites hatred or violence against a group or individual."
+On Thursday, Spotify published a new policy about hate content and hateful conduct that gives it the right to completely remove or abstain from promoting or playlisting any music that "expressly and principally promotes, advocates, or incites hatred or violence against a group or individual."

-Artist R. Kelly may be the first high-profile artist impacted.
-The R&B star, who has faced heightened criticism lately for longstanding claims he abuses young women, won't have any music included in Spotify's playlists any longer, according to a Billboard report.
-Kelly has rejected allegations of abuse.
+R&B star R. Kelly, who has faced heightened criticism lately over longstanding claims he abuses young women, won't have any music included in Spotify's playlists any longer.
+His music will otherwise still be available on the service.

-Tech/media giants broadly are grappling with acting as arbiter of what is objectionable or not and are grappling with how to balance free speech versus censorship.

-Spotify didn't immediately respond to a message seeking comment, nor did R. Kelly's publicist.
+Kelly's publicist didn't immediately respond to a message seeking comment.
+Kelly has long rejected claims of abuse.

+The policy touches on a dilemma that tech and media giants broadly are grappling with: how to act as an arbiter of values while balancing free speech versus censorship.
+YouTube and Facebook have struggled to walk the line -- keeping offensive content from thriving on their gigantic platforms without censoring legitimate speech.
+Facebook in particular long resisted the idea of "policing" values.

+With its move, Spotify -- which with 75 million subscribers dominates the business of music streaming -- is planting a flag in the ground.

 The Smartest Stuff: Innovators are thinking up new ways to make you, and the things around you, smarter.